 Upon completion of the readings, the candidate will inform the bishop if he or she feels compatible with and able to support the beliefs, values, and ministry of the church, and if he or she desires to continue in the licensing process.
-If the candidate desires to continue, the bishop will provide the candidate with the Personal Profile.
-The candidate will complete the Personal Profile and return it to the bishop.
+If the candidate desires to continue, the bishop will provide the candidate with an online link to complete the application for ministerial credentials.